retrowars/retrowars/README.md

 <img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/01_in_game.png" alt="Asteroids game play" width="400"> <img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/03_multiplayer_lobby.png" alt="Multiplayer lobby" width="400"> <img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/04_game_a.png" alt="Asteroids" width="400"> <img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/04_game_b.png" alt="Missile Command" width="400">

 Enjoy retro games?
-Want to play Asteroids? or Missile Command?
-How about realtime multiplayer Asteroids?

-Okay, now how about you play Missile Command in realtime against your friends playing Asteroids?
-When they shoot down asteroids, you have to defend against more missiles.
-When you shoot down missiles they have to negotiate more asteroids.
+Enjoy multiplayer games?
+Ever wanted to play one retro game against a different game in real time?

 **Welcome to Super Retro Mega Wars!**

+Play against your friends, with each of you can competing by playing a different game.
+Score points in your game and every other game will be handicaped in their own unique way.
+But watch out, as others score, your game will become more difficult too.

-Still in early stage development, but currently supports clones of the following in both single player and multi-player mode:
+Still in early stage development (networking is quite buggy), but currently supports four different single and multi-player versions of games based on classic retro titles.

-* Asteroids
-* Missile Command

 No ads.
 No in game purchases.
 Just retro games and good times.

 Any feedback is very welcome at <a href="https://github.com/retrowars/retrowars/issues">GitHub</a>.

-Known limitations:
+**Known limitations:**

+* Networking is quite buggy.
 * Only local network play supported.
 * Thorough play testing required to balance the games.
-* Networking can be a little flakey.
 * Untested on multiple screen sizes.

 ## Contributing